Online LPN to BSN Programs with Financial Aid: An Inside Look

 Saint Martin’s University

 The LPN to BSN program at Saint Martin’s University can be completed in two years.
-The program’s hybrid model includes online instruction and two days a week spent in class and clinical practicums.
-Saint Martin’s was awarded over $2 million in 2021 to increase the number of nursing students from disadvantaged backgrounds pursuing bachelor’s degrees in nursing.
+Saint Martin’s recently received $3.5 million for nursing labs and scholarships, as well as an award of over $2 million in 2021 to increase the number of nursing students from disadvantaged backgrounds pursuing bachelor’s degrees in nursing.
 The grant also provides financial aid and student support for nursing students.

-Saint Martin’s also offers merit-based scholarships for new and transfer students, several private scholarships, and a link to the Free Application for Federal Student Aid (FAFSA).
-If you wish to apply for additional need-based aid, consider filling out the Washington Application for State Financial Aid (WASFA) along with your FAFSA.
+Saint Martin’s also offers merit-based scholarships for new and transfer students and several private scholarships.
+If you wish to apply for additional need-based aid, consider filling out the Washington Application for State Financial Aid (WASFA) along with your Free Application for Federal Student Aid (FAFSA).

 Complete the FAFSA Early

 The FAFSA application opens on October 1 every year to collect students’ personal and family financial information for the following school year.
-Fill out the FAFSA as early as possible since some types of federal, state, and school grant funding are only available on a first-come, first-served basis.
+Fill it out as early as possible since almost all types of federal, state, and school funding will want to see it and much aid is available on a first-come, first-served basis.

 Most financial aid opportunities have some kind of eligibility requirements.
 As you’re applying for scholarships and grants, be sure you know who the scholarship/grant is for such as certain minorities, what you need to do, such as complete service hours, and what you need to submit, such as a personal essay.